-Crowdfunding Best Practices Toolkit For District Leaders
+Crowdfunding Best Practices & Model Policy Toolkit for District Leaders

 Unlike any other funding platform, 75% of the dollars given to classroom projects on DonorsChoose.org come from people and organizations outside of teachers’ personal networks, making our site especially useful for teachers in low-income communities.

 DonorsChoose.org corporate and foundation partners have provided more than $300 million of classroom project funding.
 And by engaging a community of donors passionate about supporting classrooms, we connect teachers with individuals they would never otherwise meet through traditional fundraising efforts.
 That’s why Dan Domenech, executive director, AASA, calls them the “PTA equalizer.”

 |Teachers at verified schools request specific items.||DonorsChoose.org vets every single project that teachers post.||Donors and foundations contribute to these requests.||DonorsChoose.org orders the items and ships them to the school.||DonorsChoose.org notifies the school in advance of every shipment.|

 We encourage you to put a smart crowdfunding policy in place to protect your students, teachers, and your school district — all while celebrating classroom innovation.
 This model crowdfunding policy ensures that your teachers only use platforms that meet exceptionally high standards for transparency, integrity, and student safety.
 It was built with input and guidance from district administrators, state auditors, AASA, The School Superintendents Association and The National School Boards Association (NSBA).

 The School District of Philadelphia adopted a new policy and procedure in 2016 to help teachers safely navigate the crowdfunding landscape.

 The district conducted teacher and principal training sessions shortly after the policy’s implementation, helping teachers get set up to use secure crowdfunding sites like DonorsChoose.org.